KevJimenez/HomelabProject-v.1/README.md

    sudo nano /etc/fstab
    ```

-   4.3 Input the UUID, Mountpoint, drive type of the media storage with this format
+   4.3 Input the UUID, Mountpoint, and drive type of the media storage in this format

    ```bash
    UUID=<UUID> <PATH_TO_MOUNT> <DRIVE_TYPE>  defaults        0       0